Using Community Analyst, you can create custom infographic templates for analysis of your sites.

 - Nearby businesses— You can:

-- Select a popular business type from available options— for example, Banks.
+- Select one or more popular business type from available options—for example, Banks and Credit Unions.

 - Enter your own search term— for example, coffee, to populate the list of nearby businesses with the search results.